gdamaskos/gdamaskos/README.md

 </ul>
 </details>

-Check out this websites I built in the past: https://ccd.rhpc.nki.nl
+Check out this website I built in the past: https://ccd.rhpc.nki.nl

 <!---
 gdamaskos/gdamaskos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.